jessfraz/blog/content/post/secret-design-docs-multi-tenant-orchestrator.md

 - LinuxKit

 ##### Features
-CoreOS Container Linux and Container Optimized OS both the following have the features:
+CoreOS Container Linux and Container Optimized OS both have the following features:

 - Verified boot
 - Read-only /usr
   - Container Optimized OS has root filesystem (`/`) mounted as read-only with some portions of it re-mounted as writable, as follows:
     - `/tmp`, `/run`, `/media`, `/mnt/disks` and `/var/lib/cloud` are all mounted using tmpfs and, while they are writable, their contents are not preserved between reboots.
     - Directories `/mnt/stateful/partition`, `/var` and `/home` are mounted from a stateful disk partition, which means these locations can be used to store data that persists across reboots.
 For example, Docker's working directory `/var/lib/docker` is stateful across reboots.
     - Among the writable locations, only `/var/lib/docker` and `/var/lib/cloud` are mounted as "executable" (i.e. without the noexec mount flag)
   - CoreOS Container Linux has root filesystem (`/`) mounted as read_write and `/usr` is read-only.

-All the operating systems allow seamless upgrades for security issues.
+All of the operating systems allow seamless upgrades for security issues.

 ### Container Runtime
-The container runtime should be a hypervisor to make sure user configurations of Linux containers do not diminish the security of the cluster.
+The container runtime should be a hypervisor to make sure that user configurations of Linux containers do not diminish the security of the cluster.

 #### Why not containers?

-It should not go without saying that is is possible to have multi-tenancy with containers as is proven with [contained.af](https://contained.af) that no one has managed to break out of.
+It should not go without saying that it is possible to have multi-tenancy with containers as is proven with [contained.af](https://contained.af) that no one has managed to break out of.

 To be allowed to use the entire syscall interface though ([my ACM Queue Research for Practice article](https://queue.acm.org/detail.cfm?id=3301253)), [Firecracker](https://firecracker-microvm.github.io/) seems like the right fit.